NethermindEth/Forta-Agents/Alpaca-Finance-Agents/GuardAlert/README.md

 ## Description

-This agent detects when a used DEX LP price deviate too much from Oracle price.
+This agent detects when a used DEX LP price deviate from Oracle price by a specific threshold.

 ## Supported Chains